Smart Home 2.0

 This is an evolving target though, and so as an example this is the dashboard 1 year after we moved in.

 Home assistant is essentially just pushing up an HTML/js/css website as a dashboard, which means it can be modified freely.
-Here is the same dashboard, with some tweaks from ~3 months later.
+So the options are only limited by your own abilities.

 Page 2 has the controls for the lounge, which is where we use this dashboard most of the time.